This creamy broccoli cheddar orzo has all the flavors of a good broccoli cheddar soup but in orzo form. Kids LOVE this dish, which is always a win!

 - Onions and garlic: The aromatics to build flavor.

-- Carrots: A classic ingredient in the soup, so I feel like it needs to go in this orzo version too!
-Peeled and shredded.
-You can also use store-bought.
+- Carrots: A classic ingredient in broccoli cheddar soup, so I feel like it needs to go in this orzo version too!
+Peeled and shredded, or store-bought pre-shredded.

-- Broccoli florets: Chopped into small florets, about 1/2 inch.
+- Broccoli florets: Chopped into small florets so it cooks fast, about half inch.

 - Italian seasoning, salt, and pepper: For seasoning.